viewmaster111/SpeedTest-1/README.md

 The New UI is a beta feature, if it doesn't work out it will be removed.

-#Version 1.1 of SpeedTest is ready!!!

-The Errors have been fixed and a new zip is ready to be downloaded!

-*NOTE* Uninstall the previous versions for it to work.
-Sorry for the inconvience.

 #Windows Client Version 1.0 Depreciated.

 If you get a maintaince page with the V1.0 client that is because I am going to be releasing the new version of the client with a improved layout, and a few stability fixes.

 Please use the desktop version until I can get the new client out.

+##Lastest "Offical" release Version

-#Version 1.1 of the Windows Client, Plans for a Mac Client.  *Coming soon*
+#Version 1.1 of the Windows Client, Plans for a Mac Client.

  - Add Icons to the buttons.
  - Make the UI more advance.
  - General Performance fixes.
  - Mac client compatibility (see how to <a href="https://github.com/jdc20181/SpeedTest/wiki/Mac-Client-Instructions!">Here</a>)

- See full plan log <a href="https://github.com/jdc20181/SpeedTest/wiki/Version-1.1.0-Coming-Soon">Here</a>
+ See full feature log <a href="https://github.com/jdc20181/SpeedTest/wiki/Version-1.1.0">Here</a>

+ ##Previous Version(s)
 #Version 1.1.0 Brings The Windows Client!
 Installation guide can be found <a href="https://github.com/jdc20181/SpeedTest/wiki/Downloading-And-Installing-the-Windows-Client">Here</a>

+##Updating teh client Important!

+To Update the client Uninstall the previous version for it to work.
+Sorry for the inconvience.

+A fix to get around this will be come shortly!

+#Thanks!

 Thanks for supporting SpeedTest.